kenlasko/k8s/manifests/network/tailscale/README.md

 # Introduction
 [Tailscale Operator](https://tailscale.com/kb/1236/kubernetes-operator) allows for secured access between workloads on different systems connected via a Tailscale network.

 I use Tailscale to directly access services on remote clusters for things like replication and updates.
 I also use it to access cloud cluster HTTP resources via `HTTPRoutes` published on the home cluster.
+The [Tailscale Admin Console](https://login.tailscale.com/admin/machines) shows the current status of all Tailscale nodes.

 # Configuration
 ## Authentication